HassarHassane/pfacrmweb/README.md

+## Introduction
+This project comes within the context of the end of first year project, I collaborated with my classmate in its realization since the collection of needs.

 ## Project title
-I chose as title of my project 'CRMWebApp' which obviously reflects the major objective of the project.
+We chose as title of our project 'CRMWebApp' which obviously reflects the major objective of the project.

 ## Motivation
 <p>In increasingly saturated markets where the competitive situation is getting tougher, it appears that the costs of retaining customers are higher than the costs of prospecting for new customers.
 In this situation, customer loyalty becomes an unavoidable necessity for companies.